 Other acceptable method of schedule analysis, as approved by the Engineer.

 The analyses shall show a delay to the critical path in order to obtain a contract time extension.
 The Contractor shall demonstrate that efforts were made to avoid the delay by resequencing the work or by using other reasonable alternatives.
 Failure to submit the documentation to support the time extension request within 30 days of the Contractor’s written notice of delay constitutes a waiver of entitlement to additional time or compensation.
+The Engineer’s review of the time extension request will not exceed 15 days.